 Ping Test.
 The Ping test will check the status of a connection.
 Click the Ping button to open the Ping Test screen.
 Enter the address of the PC whose connection you wish to test and how many times you wish to test it.
 Then, click the Ping button.
-The Ping Test screen will show if the test was successful.
+The Ping Test screen will then display the test results.
 To stop the test, click the Stop button.
 Click the Clear Log button to clear the screen.
 Click the Close button to return to the Diagnostics screen.

 Traceroute Test.
 To test the performance of a connect, click the Traceroute button.
-Enter the address of the PC whose connection you wish to test and click the Ping button.
-The Traceroute Test screen will show if the test was successful.
+Enter the address of the PC whose connection you wish to test and click the Traceroute button.
+The Traceroute screen will then display the test results.
 To stop the test, click the Stop button.
 Click the Clear Log button to clear the screen.
 Click the Close button to return to the Diagnostics screen.